-Formalizing the mentor-led relationship is essential to creating trust and a working bond which are critical to the success of any program.
-Research by DDLWorld found that 63% of woman had never had a formal mentor, however, they also identified that 67% of women felt that mentorship was critical in advancing their careers.
-On the other side of the coin, 78% of senior woman had acted in a mentorship role in some capacity.
-The above figures highlight that woman are willing to take on the role of a mentor (further research shows that they even enjoy the role), however, it does not always happen.
+Formalizing the mentor-led relationship is essential to creating trust and a working bond.
+These are critical to the success of any program.
+Research by DDLWorld found that 63% of women had never had a formal mentor, however, they also identified that 67% of women felt that mentorship was critical in advancing their careers.
+On the other side of the coin, 78% of senior women had acted in a mentorship role in some capacity.
+The above figures highlight that women are willing to take on the role of a mentor (further research shows that they also enjoy the role), however, it does not always happen.

 Mentoring software is a fantastic way of seamlessly encouraging people to seek mentorship.
-In a world where text messaging is one of the primary methods of communications, people sit next to one another in the office and email one another, and instant messenger is growing in popularity, unobtrusive communication is almost always preferred.
+In a world where text messaging is one of the primary methods of communication, people sit next to one another in the office and email one another, and instant messenger is growing in popularity, unobtrusive communication is almost always preferred.
 It is much easier to request a mentor over the computer than it may be to go and speak to the potential mentor in person, especially if rejection is an inhibiting factor.

 A best practice mentoring program needs to consider the needs of the mentee, the organization and also the mentor themselves.
 Most mentors will not have huge amounts of time, especially initially, to work supporting a mentoring program.
 Too much demand on a mentor’s time, often caused by a badly managed program or by a particular mentor being too in demand, can lead even the most well-intentioned program to failure.

-STEM industries (science, technology, engineering and mathematics) which currently have very few women with the credentials to step into mentoring roles are particularly vulnerable to overexposure of the top woman in the organization to mentoring roles.
-It is important to ensure that a lack of female mentors does not result in a restrictive or elitist mentoring program as we must not lose sight of the reason for the program’s existence, to promote diversity and equality.
+STEM industries (science, technology, engineering and mathematics) currently have very few women with the credentials to step into mentoring roles.
+These companies are particularly vulnerable to overexposure and demand for the top women in the organization to participate in mentoring roles.
+It is important to ensure that a lack of female mentors does not result in a restrictive or elitist mentoring program, as we must not lose sight of the reason for the program’s existence, to promote diversity and equality.

-Mentoring software and the support that comes with a well-configured solution can provide a level of guidance and setup to ensure that any program underpinned by software fits with industry-wide best practices to keep the program on track.
-This will enable prime candidates for the mentor role to ensure they are not oversubscribed or even inundated with requests.
-It will also enable a best practice level of efficiency which will, in turn, make sure the time spent working as a mentor is optimized, useful and structured which will lead to an overall more efficient program.
+Mentoring software and the support that comes with a well-configured solution can provide a level of guidance and ease of setup to ensure that any program underpinned by software fits with industry-wide best practices to keep the program on track.
+This will enable the prime candidates for the mentor role to ensure they are not oversubscribed or even inundated with requests.
+It will also enable a best practice level of efficiency which will, in turn, make sure the time spent working as a mentor is optimized, useful and structured.
+This will lead to an overall more efficient program.
 International organizations can particularly benefit from the use of mentoring software to bring people together.
-While natural working relationship and support groups do form naturally over time, mentoring software can make the formalization of cross-border and international mentorship programs a reality.
+While natural working relationships and support groups do form naturally over time, mentoring software can make the formalization of cross-border and international mentorship programs a reality.

-Women are more ready than ever to do their part, now its time for companies to take responsibility and do their part too.
-To truly achieve diversity and equality companies have to turn the good intentions, ideas and pipe dreams into action.
-Start with the basics and engage employees early, the first 45 days are critical.Closing the gender gap is not just something that should be looked at from a moral standpoint, it is financially and economically necessary if a business wants to thrive.
-Early adopters of successful programs get ahead in business and you do not want to be playing catch up with your competitors who reap the rewards of adopting an effective diversity strategy early.
+Women are more ready than ever to take advantage of opportunities to move up in the workplace.
+Now it’s time for companies to take responsibility and do their part too.
+To truly achieve diversity and equality, companies have to turn their good intentions and ideas into action.
+Start with the basics and engage employees early, the first 45 days are critical.
+Achieving equal opportunity and equality for both genders is not just something that should be looked at from a moral standpoint, it is financially and economically necessary if a business wants to thrive.
+Early adopters of successful programs get ahead in business, and you don’t want to be playing catch up with your competitors who reap the rewards of adopting an effective diversity strategy early.